vlorman/DA-causal-inference/main.md

-Estimating the causal effects of Krasner’s tenure as District Attorney on criminal charges
+Estimating the effect of Krasner’s tenure as District Attorney on criminal charges
 ================
 Vitaly Lorman
 3/25/2021

 ## Introduction

-Elected in November 2017, Philadelphia District Attorney Larry Krasner ran on a platform whose stated top priority was ending mass incarceration in Philadelphia (“Krasner for Da,” n.d.).
-A self-described progressive DA, Krasner’s campaign promised, among other things, to stop prosecuting “insufficient and insignificant cases”, to treat addiction as a public safety issue, and to work to stop pursuing extreme sentences Austen (2018).
-Running for re-election in 2021, Krasner’s campaign proclaims a 40% decrease in the county jail population, reductions in sentence length, an end to charging marijuana possession cases, diversion of other drug possession cases to treatment, and a shifting of resources to solving serious crimes, particularly homicides and gun violence. (“Krasner for Da: Promises Kept,” n.d.)
+Elected in November 2017, Philadelphia District Attorney (DA) Larry Krasner ran on a platform whose stated top priority was ending mass incarceration in Philadelphia (“Krasner for Da,” n.d.).
+A self-described progressive DA, Krasner’s campaign promised, among other things, to stop prosecuting “insufficient and insignificant cases”, to treat addiction as a public safety issue, and to work to stop pursuing extreme sentences (Austen 2018).
+Running for re-election in 2021, Krasner’s campaign proclaimed a 40% decrease in the Philadelphia county jail population, reductions in sentence length, an end to charging marijuana possession cases, diversion of other drug possession cases to treatment, and a shifting of resources to solving serious crimes, particularly homicides and gun violence (“Krasner for Da: Promises Kept,” n.d.).

-We carry out an observational study to determine the effect of Krasner’s tenure and policies as Philadelphia DA on the number of people charged for different types of offenses.
-Our primary source of data regarding arrests and charges comes from the Philadelphia District Attorney’s Office, and includes counts of arrests and charges by categories of offenses from January 1, 2014 to present.
-In measuring the outcomes from cases subject to the treatment (being charged by Krasner’s office), we restrict our focus to the period from June 1, 2018 (6 months after Krasner’s election) to March 15, 2020 (prior to the start of the COVID-19 pandemic in Philadelphia).
+We carry out an observational study to determine the effect of Krasner’s tenure and policies as Philadelphia DA on the number of charges for different types of offenses.
+Our primary source of data regarding arrests and charges comes from the Philadelphia DA’s Office (DAO), and includes counts of arrests and charges by categories of offenses from January 1, 2014 to present.
+In measuring the outcomes from cases subject to the treatment (being charged by Krasner’s office), we restrict our focus to the period from January 1, 2018 (the beginning of Krasner’s term) to March 15, 2020 (prior to the start of the COVID-19 pandemic in Philadelphia).
+Our control group consists of cases charged by Krasner’s predecessor, DA Seth Williams, between January 1, 2014 and June 29, 2017.
+(Williams resigned from office when he pleaded guilty to bribery on June 29, and we exclude cases charged during the six month term of interim DA Kelley B. Hodge from our analysis.)

 Both prior to and over the course of Krasner’s tenure, the crime rate across various offenses, measured both by incidents reported by Philadelphia and nearby county police agencies to the FBI’s Uniform Crime Reporting (UCR) Program and by police arrests reported by the DA’s office, has varied substantially.
-Since the DA’s office only enters the criminal justice process after an arrest has been made, we include arrest counts by date across a variety of offense categories among the covariates that we control over.
-We argue that the most substantial potential confounders effect the charge counts only through their effect on the number of arrests across various categories and that consequently, by controlling for arrests, we produce estimates of the causal effect of Krasner’s tenure as DA on the number of charges brough for various offense types.
+Since the DA’s office typically only enters the criminal justice process after an arrest has been made, we control for arrest counts by date across a variety of offense categories.
+We argue that the most substantial potential covariates that effect charge counts do so only through their effect on the number of arrests across various categories and that consequently, by controlling for arrests, we produce estimates of the effect of Krasner’s tenure as DA on the number of charges brough for various offense types.

-Since the arrest counts vary between our control group (offenses charged between January 2014 and June 2017) and treatment group (offenses charged between June 2018 and March 2015), we mitigate potential bias by employing matching as part of our preprocessing prior to estimating causal effects using linear regression.
-Our results consist of estimates of causal effects (together with confidence intervals) of Krasner’s tenure as DA on the number of charges across the following categories: violent, property, drugs, firearms, other, and uncategorized.
+Since the arrest counts vary between our control group (offenses charged by DA Williams) and treatment group (offenses charged by DA Krasner), we mitigate potential bias by employing matching as part of our preprocessing.
+Our results consist of estimates of effects (together with confidence intervals) of Krasner’s tenure as DA on the number of charges across the following categories: violent, property, drugs, firearms, other, and uncategorized.
 We adopt these groupings from those reported by the Philadelphia DA’s Office and describe a further refinement of which offenses comprise each category in our description of the data below.
-We state our assumptions, conduct some sensitivity analyses, and conclude with a discussion of future work that could be carried out to improve our causal estimates.
+We state our assumptions, conduct sensitivity analyses, and conclude with a discussion of future work that could be carried out to improve our causal estimates.

 ## Background on the criminal justice process in Philadelphia

-The District Attorney’s Office typically only gets involved in a case once an arrest has been made (by Philedelphia Police Department or other agency such that jurisdiction for prosecuting the case falls under Philadelphia County).
-At the first stage of this process, the DA’s office decides whether to bring charges and what charges to bring.
+The DAO typically only gets involved in a case once an arrest has been made (by either the Philedelphia Police Department or another agency such that jurisdiction for prosecuting the case falls under Philadelphia County).
+At the first stage of this process, the DAO decides whether to bring charges and what charges to bring.
 Subsequently, bail is set by a Bail Magistrate, taking into account input from both the DA’s office and the attorney for the defense.
-In some cases, instead of bringing charges, the DA’s office can decide to divert a case into one of various diversionary programs.
+In some cases, instead of bringing charges, the DAO may decide to divert a case into one of various diversionary programs.
 If charges are brought, a case proceeds through the judicial system to an outcome (verdict, guilty plea, dismissal, or withdrawal).
 One of the DA’s many roles in this part of the process is making plea offers.
 After an outcome, the case proceeds to sentencing.
 The judge imposes a sentence with recommendations from the DAO.
 A single case may have many charges, and distinct charges may have different outcomes.
-Different outcomes subject to sentencing may receive different sentences, and these sentences may be imposed concurrently with others or consecutively.
+Different outcomes subject to sentencing may receive different sentences, and these sentences may be imposed concurrently or consecutively.

-In this document, we are presently interested in the part of the process that involves charges.
-Charges for offenses correpond to statutes in the Pennsylvania Criminal Law.
+In this document, we are interested in the part of the process that involves charges (which correspond to statutes in the Pennsylvania Criminal Law).
+The reason we are interested in charges is because how and whether a cases is charged is typically the first decision made by the DAO, and it occurs before many other actors (defense lawyers, judges, etc.) enter the process; thus, it is also the outcome for which we are able to study the effect of Krasner’s DAO with the fewest potential confounders.

 The publicly availably data from the DAO that we will be using in our analysis counts only the most serious charge (subject to the most severe sentence) for each case.
 To help our analysis and interpretability, we group the possible charges into six groups based on the DAO’s grouping of these charges on their website (“Philadelphia Dao Data Dashboard,” n.d.).
-These groups, and the kinds of charges that comprise them, are as follows:
+These groups, and the kinds of charges that comprise them, are as
+follows:

   - **Violent charges:** Homicide, Non-fatal shooting, Rape", Robbery with a gun, Robbery (other), Aggravated assault with a gun,